Cybersecurity-LINKS/openssl/README.md

 # Usage

-You can create your Self-Sovereign Identity through the `genpkey` application treating the DID Document as the public part and the VC as the private part of an asymmetric keypair.
+The creation of the Self-Sovereign Identity can be performed through the `genpkey` application treating the DID Document as the public part and the VC as the private part of an asymmetric keypair.

     openssl genpkey -algorithm VC -out did-document.pem -outpubkey vc.pem -provider default -provider ssi

-To perform a TLS 1.3 handshake with VC authentication you can run locally `s_server` and `s_client` applications with the following options:
+A TLS 1.3 handshake with VC authentication can be performed locally by running the `s_server` and `s_client` applications with the following options:

     openssl s_server -accept 44330 -www -cert server-vc.pem -key server-did-document.pem -verify 1 -enable_client_rpk -enable_server_rpk -tls1_3 -provider default -provider ssi